-It is the policy of the Granite Falls School District to be committed to maintaining a safe and civil educational environment for all students, staff or others involved in School District programs or activities free from harassment, intimidation, and bullying.
+It is the policy of the Granite Falls School District to be committed to maintaining a safe and civil educational environment for all students, staff or others involved in school district programs or activities free from harassment, intimidation, and bullying.
 Individuals will not be harassed because of their race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability, or other distinguishing characteristics.
-This means any image or message (written or electronically transmitted), verbal or physical act that is intended to harm or intimidate and has the effect to physically harm a student or substantially interfere with a student's education or create an intimidating or threatening educational environment, or substantially disrupts the orderly operation of the school.
+This means any image or message (written or electronically transmitted), verbal or physical act that is intended to harm or intimidate and has the effect to substantially interfere with a student's education or create an intimidating or threatening educational environment, or substantially disrupts the orderly operation of the school.
 Harassment, intimidation, and bullying in any form are unacceptable and are against District policy and state and federal law.
 Students who engage in such activity on school grounds or off campus, and disrupts school operations or the learning environment, shall be subject to school disciplinary action and possible criminal prosecution.
 Any student who believes he or she has been the target of harassment, intimidation, or bullying is strongly encouraged to report incidents verbally or in writing to a parent, guardian, staff member or a trusted adult.
-The student, parent, or other adult, should notify school officials as soon as possible and complete an incident report form- these forms can be found on the District website.
-The District's Compliance Officer, Elizabeth Mills or designee, can be reached at 360.691.7717 or emills@gfalls.wednet.edu.
+The student, parent, or other adult, should notify school officials as soon as possible and complete an incident report form.

+The District's Compliance Officer, Sara Woolverton or designee, can be reached at 360.691.7717.